hanjingo/doc/NET/ip.md

 #### Broadcast Address

-In broadcast, a message is sent from one device to all devices in the same network segment.
+In broadcasting, a message is sent from one device to all devices in the same network segment.
 Every device in the network receives and processes the broadcast message.
 Its purpose is one-to-all communication within a network.

 #### Multicast Address